commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 ### Custom keyboard scan code handler

 On receiving a keyboard scan code, the KERNAL jumps to the address stored in $032E-032F.
-This makes it possible to implement a custom scan code handler that extends or overrides the default behavior of the KERNAL.
+This makes it possible to implement custom scan code handlers that extend or override the default behavior of the KERNAL.

 Input set by the KERNAL: .X = PS/2 prefix, .A = PS/2 scan code, carry clear if key down and set if key up event.

 Return from a custom handler with RTS.
 The KERNAL will continue handling the scan code according to the values of .X, .A and carry.
-In order to prevent the KERNAL from handling the scan code, let .A = 0 on returning from the handler.
+The KERNAL will, however, ignore the scan code if the zero flag is set.

 ```
 ;EXAMPLE: A custom handler that prints "A" on Alt key down